March 24, 2026

 Ramp's accounting automation software helps you close the books faster and keep your payroll data clean, consistent, and fully synced.

-By connecting with the payroll and accounting tools you already use, like QuickBooks, NetSuite, Xero, and Square Payroll, Ramp automatically pulls in expenses, categorizes transactions based on past patterns, and ensures every receipt is collected and coded correctly.
+By connecting with the payroll and accounting tools you already use, such as QuickBooks, NetSuite, Xero, and Square Payroll, Ramp automatically pulls in expenses, categorizes transactions based on past patterns, and ensures every receipt is collected and coded correctly.

 With automated reconciliations, real-time syncing, and built-in error detection, we speed up your monthly close, eliminate repetitive data entry, and reduce the risk of human mistakes.